-- ☐ Have you updated your sales and demand planning strategy. including assessing changes in customer behaviour (e.g. buyer habits)? - ☐ Have you formed a coherent customer communications plan? - □ Does your plan help to preserve and enhance customer loyalty? - ☐ How does your health and safety plan extend to customers? - Do your policies reflect the need to protect both your customer and commercial interests (e.g. updating policies to be flexible on cancellations and changes, rationing products with insufficient stock sales to top customers)? - ☐ Have you evaluated your competitive position under the new environment, identifying both risks and opportunities? - ☐ Have you identified and created an action plan against the core marketing and sales priority areas (including inventory planning, pricing strategy and discounting)? - ☐ Can you innovate and invest in available sales channels (e.g. online vs in-store)?
+- Have you updated your sales and demand planning strategy. including assessing changes in customer behaviour (e.g. buyer habits) and reviewing sales channels? - ☐ Have you formed a coherent customer communications plan? - □ Does your plan help to preserve and enhance customer loyalty? - ☐ How well does your health and safety plan cover both employees and ☐ What contractual levers do you have available to suspend, terminate customers? - Do your policies reflect the need to protect both your customer and commercial interests (e.g. updating policies to be flexible on cancellations and changes, rationing products with insufficient stock sales to high risk / critical customers)? - ☐ Have you evaluated your competitive position under the new trading environment, identifying both risks and opportunities? - ☐ Have you identified and created an action plan against the core marketing and sales priority areas (including inventory planning, pricing strategy and discounting)? - ☐ Can you innovate and invest in available sales channels (e.g. online vs in-store)? - ☐ Have you evaluated opportunities to partner or collaborate with others for sales or to support demand?